 How to survive being lost at sea

 Unlike every other terrain type, the open ocean doesn’t offer any useful resources to find and leaves you at the mercy of the weather and relying on the limited supplies you have.
 The option to not be able to find anything useful is a major factor in how long it would be possible to survive, leaving your odds entirely dependent on what you had at the point of being stranded and the knowledge you had on how to use those supplies.
-Here are a few points about being lost at sea and the some survival tips to keep in mind should it ever happen to you.
+Here are a few points about being lost at sea and some survival tips to keep in mind should it ever happen to you.

 What are the chances of being stranded in the open ocean?

 Each year there is an average of between 350-500 ships that go missing around the globe, but the vast majority of these are smaller vessels in tropical areas where the weather is much more violent.
-When it comes to the larger cargo or oil tanker sized ships, these average 2 ships per week and again go missing in particular areas.
+When it comes to the larger cargo or oil tanker-sized ships, these average 2 ships per week and mostly go missing in particular areas.
 Over 80% of all ships that go missing are found before they sink, and over 90% of all people classed as being stranded at sea are found in less than 5 days after being reported missing.

 As for the chances in general of someone being stranded at sea, it would depend on so many factors that there can’t be a single answer.
-The more you time you spend at sea the greater the chance, but on average sailing and flying over the ocean is much safer than driving a car for the same distance.
+The more time you spend at sea the greater the chance, but on average sailing and flying over the ocean is much safer than driving a car for the same distance.

 How long can you survive floating in the sea?

-In the event you were just dumped right in the middle of the sea without a boat or any supplies, and assuming there are no environmental factors and you remained still, then you could last between 2 and 3 days until you died of thirst.
+If you were just dumped right in the middle of the sea without a boat or any supplies, and assuming there are no environmental factors and you remained still, then you could last between 2 and 3 days until you died of thirst.
 If you were simply floating then the water would be supporting your body weight and it would require no effort to remain in that position, as long as the sea was calm enough.
 If stranded in a colder region of the world then hypothermia would be the biggest threat to life and could cause someone to fall unconscious and drown in under an hour.

-Factors like body fat content and fitness levels play a big part in how long you can survive in cold water for, but the average expectancy before someone falls unconscious in water that’s 0 °C is less than 20 minutes.
+Factors like body fat content and fitness levels play a big part in how long you can survive in cold water, but the average expectancy before someone falls unconscious in water that’s 0 °C is less than 20 minutes.
 At 4 °C a person can last for up to half an hour, and at 10 °C it can be as long as 60 minutes.

 What to do if you are stranded at sea?